imanoop7/fully-local-rag-using-llama-3/README.md

 ## Usage
 The notebooks provide step-by-step instructions on how to create and utilize fully local RAGs using the Phi3 model.
 Follow along to experiment with image segmentation.

-## Contributing
-Contributions are welcome!
-If you have ideas for improvements or want to add features, please refer to the CONTRIBUTING.md file.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.